anywallsocket/Personal-Projects/ChaoticFractal/README.md

-## Here we showcase how an intractable simple system can be integrated over itself to reveal highly symmetric ordering.
+## Here we showcase how an intractable simple system can be integrated over itself to reveal highly symmetric orderings; containing chaos in fractals.

 #### The idea was adopted from this video: https://youtu.be/C5Jkgvw-Z6E by Hiro Shimoyama